Lifeguard Training in Amador County

 Upon successful completion, participants receive an American Lifeguard Certificate in Lifeguarding, CPR/AED for the Professional Rescuer, and First Aid, valid for two years.

-Lifeguarding in Amador County: Long-Term Career Options
+Lifeguard Training in Amador County: Long-Term Career Opportunities

 • Water Safety Instructor